catholicmelb/parish-handbook/docs/contents/4-property.md

 Good stewardship and administration principles are the basis for making sure that properly documented agreements are put in place for non-parish activities.
 This will contribute to improving communication and relationships between the parish and tenants or licensees, and will also reduce the risk of problems arising (which would be a significant drain on parish resources and also be of significant reputational risk to the parish).

-The Archdiocese has published a **Lease, license and hiring of parish property policy (document link to come)** to assist parish priests and PFC advisers to understand the processes that govern the leasing and licensing of parish properties.
+The Archdiocese has published a **[Lease, license and hiring of parish property policy](https://camorgau.sharepoint.com/:b:/r/sites/PAH-Property/Shared%20Documents/PAH_Lease%20and%20Licence%20of%20Parish%20Property.pdf?csf=1&web=1&e=YAvrpb)** to assist parish priests and PFC advisers to understand the processes that govern the leasing and licensing of parish properties.

 ### Leasing agreement execution